-Bangkok, 17 November 2016 – The Tourism Authority of Thailand (TAT) is supporting Thai Airways International (THAI) in inaugurating the first direct Frankfurt-Phuket route by hosting a familiarisation trip.
-The trip will be for 20 travel agents, tour operators and 7 members of the media who were among the first passengers to fly on the new route TG-927, which departed from Frankfurt on 16 November, 2016.
-The fam trip will take place from 17 to 23 November and will give journalists and tour operators a taste of Phuket and the surrounding areas.
+Bangkok, 17 November 2016 – The Tourism Authority of Thailand (TAT) is supporting Thai Airways International (THAI) in inaugurating the first direct Frankfurt-Phuket route by hosting a familiarisation trip, from 17 to 23 November, that will give journalists and tour operators a taste of Phuket and the surrounding areas.

 Mr. Yuthasak added, “There is so much to visit in Phuket and in nearby provinces.
 Supporting the campaign “Discover Amazing Stories in Amazing Thailand”, we want this fam trip to showcase some of the unique Thai activities people can enjoy here, not to mention the welcoming hospitality to be found on the Pearl of the Andaman.”

 The fam trip will visit the lovely region of Khao Lak in Phang-nga province and explore the old town of Takua Pa with its Chinese business and markets.
 They will also make a real connection with the local people by experiencing community-based tourism at Tha Din Daeng in Phang-nga and learn about how the local fishermen live and work.
 There will also be a trip to the Coastal Fisheries Research and Development Centre in Thai Muang district where turtles will be released into the sea.